eait-cups-printing/qpdf/README.md

 * https://copr.fedorainfracloud.org/coprs/dkosovic/printing-el8/
 * https://copr.fedorainfracloud.org/coprs/dkosovic/printing-el9/

-This respository started of as a git clone of the rawhide branch of qpdf from Fedora Package Sources:
+This repository started off as a git clone of the rawhide branch of qpdf from Fedora Package Sources:
 * https://src.fedoraproject.org/rpms/qpdf/tree/rawhide

-This repository contains a workaround patch for a QPDF bogus offset 0 warning that becomes an error in pdftopdf filter, see:
+This repository contains a patch to silence QPDF warnings with macOS CUPS clients that can become errors, see following for more details of the issue:
 * https://github.com/OpenPrinting/cups/issues/321

 ### Building on Fedora Copr